 Outcomes4Me Secures $21M in Funding Learn more >>

 Your oncology team is your expert source for medical advice, but what about the questions that pop up at 3 a.m.?
 You might wonder what really helps with chemo-induced nausea, how to talk to your boss about your diagnosis, or simply what to pack in your hospital bag.
-These are the real-world challenges that your doctors might not have time to cover.
-A cancer care online support group is a goldmine of practical wisdom from people who have been there.
-It’s a 24/7 resource for sharing tips and experiences, offering a unique kind of support that complements your medical care.
+These are the real-world challenges your doctors might not have time to cover.
+While a cancer care online support group is a goldmine of practical wisdom, the most important question becomes, how can I safely find and join online discussions about cancer without misinformation?
+It’s vital to connect in a way that protects your well-being.

 View your personalized treatment plan in the Outcomes4Me app